Wait, there's more than Google?

 This will take you to the home page of what appears like a hyper developer site until you go to the search.
 Suddenly it opens up stating that it's an independent DIY-based search engine that focuses on non-commercial content.
 We discovered this on the forum where a user stated that it favored text-heavy sites while punishing modern web design.

 We were moderately surprised to see our domain right there.
-Indicating that they are forgiving when it comes to JavaScript and modern design (or perhaps we were text heavy enough.)
-We also really dig the icons on the lower portion of each result indicating what technologies the site uses and any warnings.
-As for ours, it shows there are scripts running which is absolutely true.
+Indicating that they are forgiving when it comes to JavaScript and modern design (or perhaps we were text-heavy enough) We also really dig the icons on the lower portion of each result, indicating what technologies the site uses and any warnings.
+As for ours, it shows there are scripts running, which is absolutely true.
 As a WordPress blog, we can't turn off JQuery.js.
 It does terrible things when you remove it.;)

 We especially dig the info of the domain showing what their spider has done.
 Really fucking cool!

-May we also comment on how absolutely sexy this website looks in LYNX?!?
 Now, for those younger readers checking out this article.
-Lynx was a way for people on shell accounts (Text only terminals ) to look up HTML websites.
-To use a PC or MAC with color graphics like we take for granted today was often reserved for 'premium' workstations that libraries and universities in the 90s.
+Lynx was a way for people on shell accounts (text-only terminals ) to look up HTML websites.
+To use a PC or MAC with color graphics as we take for granted today was often reserved for 'premium' workstations that libraries and universities had in the 90s.
 Time was limited per student on those systems.
-But there was no limit on the text terminals as the bandwidth was so inherently low it did not affect the Frame Relays and ISDN modem 128Kbs (or if you were a REAL high roller T1 @ 1Mbs up and down) bandwidth these institutions had.
+But there was no limit on the text terminals, as the bandwidth was so inherently low it did not affect the Frame Relays and ISDN modem 128Kbs (or if you were a REAL high roller, T1 @ 1Mbs up and down) bandwidth these institutions had.
+Finally, you should visit his support page and donate to him if you find his site useful.
+Give the developer a few bucks.
+They sure as hell deserve it!

 Wiby